Registered Dietitian: Career Info & Requirements

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts a job growth rate of 20% for registered dietitians from 2010-2020, which is higher than average.
-According to the BLS, the median salary for a registered dietitian in 2012 was $55,240 a year, depending on employer, education and experience.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts a job growth rate of 16% for registered dietitians and nutritionists from 2014-2024, which is higher than average.
+According to the BLS, the median salary for a registered dietitian or nutritionist in 2015 was $57,910 a year, depending on employer, education and experience.

 Alternate Career Options

 At least a bachelor's degree is required to enter this profession, and some positions may require the credential of Certified Health Education Specialist (CHES).
 These educators teach people about healthy lifestyles, through hospitals, government agencies, private businesses and colleges.
-They could expect high demand, with much faster than average employment growth of 37%, from 2010-2020, per the BLS.
-The median annual wage for health educators, according to the BLS in 2012, was $48,790.
+They could expect high demand, with faster than average employment growth of 12%, from 2014-2024, per the BLS.
+The median annual wage for health educators, according to the BLS in 2015, was $51,960.

 Substance Abuse and Behavioral Disorder Counselor